trisbee/policies/tickets/en_terms.md

 including if changed or cancelled).

-**3.8.** Trisbee shall provide the Promoter with regular updates on the status of tickets for the Promoter\'s Event(s) sold, thus on the agreed dates and in the agreed form (e.g. in the form of a shared spreadsheet or an updated table sent by e-mail).
+**3.8.** Trisbee shall provide the Promoter with regular updates on the status of tickets for the Promoter's Event(s) sold, thus on the agreed dates and in the agreed form (e.g. in the form of a shared spreadsheet or an updated table sent by e-mail).